Mustard (condiment): Dijon mustard

 Dijon mustard originated in 1856, when Jean Naigeon of Dijon replaced the usual ingredient of vinegar with verjuice, the acidic "green" juice of unripe grapes.
 Most Dijon mustards today contain white wine rather than verjuice.
+Dijon mustard is made from brown mustard seeds.

 "Dijon mustard" is not a protected food name.
 While mustard factories still operate in Dijon and adjoining towns, most Dijon mustard is now manufactured elsewhere.

 English mustard

 Prepared English mustard is bright yellow with a relatively thick consistency.
 It is made with a combination of yellow and brown seeds and is stronger than many other mustards as it has a low acid content.
 It is particularly suited to flavouring as a cooking ingredient but is also used as a table condiment for cold and hot meats.
 A woman based in Durham by the name of Mrs Clements was the first person to sell English mustard in a prepared format in 1720.
 The best-selling brand of English mustard is Colman's of Norwich.
 Colman's began by selling mustard powder in the company's trademark yellow tin, which it introduced in 1814.